-I want to bring sunshine inside…. sunshine is health and happiness. sunshine glitters and sunshine can be dangerous. sunshine is fire.
+I want to bring sunshine inside…. sunshine is health and happiness. sunshine glitters and sunshine can be dangerous. sunshine is fire. california has been burning.
 I want to bring all of these things into this dance. inspired by the designer and architect India Mahdavi, the painter, textile, costume and set designer Sonia Delaunay and the healer and artist Emma Kunz. this dance though is a dance.
 I believe that the function is beautiful. for something to be functional it must be alive, to be alive is to be able to be playful, feel the room the pathway to twist and turn and move around.

 I hold all of my shit in this bag of a body.